gomorpheus/morpheus-docs/integration_guides/Clouds/advanced_options.rst

 CHANGE MANAGEMENT
   Select an existing Change Management Integration to set on the Cloud. ex: Cherwell AGENT INSTALL MODE
-  * SSH / WINRM: |morpheus| will use SSH or WINRM for Agent install.
+  * SSH / WINRM / Guest Execution: |morpheus| will attempt to use SSH, WINRM or Guest Execution for Agent install.
   * Cloud Init / Unattend (when available): (DEFAULT) |morpheus| will utilize Cloud-Init or Cloudbase-Init for agent install when provisioning images with Cloud-Init/Cloudbase-Init installed. |morpheus| will fall back on SSH or WINRM if cloud-init is not installed on the provisioned image.
 Morpheus will also add Agent installation to Windows unattend.xml data when performing Guest Customizations or utilizing syspreped images.
-API PROXY
+VDI GATEWAY
-  Set a proxy for outbound communication from the |morpheus| Appliance to the Cloud endpoints.
-Proxies can be added in the `Infrastructure > Networks > Proxies` tab.
+  Set a VDI Gateway for outbound communication from the |morpheus| Appliance to the vdi endpoints.
+VDI Gateways can be added in ``/tools/vdi/gateways``
-INSTALL AGENT
-  Enable to have Agent Installation on by default for all provisioning into this Cloud.
-Disable for Agent Installation to be off by default for all provisioning into this Cloud.

 **Provisioning Options**